 - Depending on how you wear your disc golf shoe will have a significant impact on its longevity.

-- Wearing a disc golf shoe when not playing will result in the shoe self-destruct very quickly.
+- Wearing a disc golf shoe when not playing will result in the shoe to self-destruct very quickly.

 - Wearing the identical shoe two days in a row and failing to let them dry appropriately between them will drastically reduce the shoe life.

 - Wearing the same shoes for two rounds means you must at least change your socks.
-Let them completely dry out before wearing again for additional rounds.
+Let them completely dry out before wearing them again for additional rounds.
 Believe it or not, this will make the shoes last twice as long compared to not doing it.

 Apart from having the right disc golf disc and improving the skill sets, a disc golfer also needs the best disc golf shoes when playing the game.
 It brings many advantages when you are comfortable with your footwear because it gives a lot of confidence when navigating the course and meeting the disc golf game’s demands.
 I can say that a disc golf shoe will play an essential role in the performance and the overall result of every disc golfer.
-For this reason, choosing the correct disc golf shoes is crucial before a disc golfer goes to the battle and starts throwing the disc.
+For this reason, choosing the correct disc golf shoe is crucial before a disc golfer goes to the battle and starts throwing the disc.